Independent educational reference. Not affiliated with GIA, IGI, AWDC, Bain, the FTC, De Beers, or any diamond retailer or laboratory.

 Event 4

 Why it matters: Antwerp handles approximately 86% of the world's rough diamonds by value, so AWDC figures are a reasonable proxy for global natural-rough activity.
-A 27% year-on-year decline in trade value is large by the standards of the rough-diamond market.
-The decline aligns with similar moves in the Rapaport and Zimnisky polished-price indices over the same period.
+A 27% year-on-year fall in rough prices is large by the standards of the rough-diamond market.
+Polished moved the other way in the same quarter: international polished prices rose 11.6% year-on-year per IDEX reporting, suggesting the adjustment is concentrated in rough while the polished market firms.

-What buyers should do: wholesale weakness eventually shows up at retail, though with substantial lag and not in full.
-The retail-margin compression that follows a sustained wholesale decline takes 6 to 18 months to flow through, so 2026 retail prices for natural diamonds have not fully reflected the wholesale picture yet.
+What buyers should do: rough-price weakness eventually shows up at retail, though with substantial lag and not in full.
+The flow-through from rough to retail takes 6 to 18 months, and the early-2026 polished-price recovery means natural retail prices are unlikely to fall as far as the rough headline suggests.

 Event 5